 🌕 Full: We can see the Moon completely illuminated during full moons.

-🌖 Waning Gibbous: The waning gibbous phase is between a half moon and full moon.
+🌖 Waning Gibbous: The waning gibbous phase is between a full moon and a half moon.
 Waning means it is getting smaller.

 🌗 Third Quarter: We see the third quarter moon as a half moon, too.
 It is the opposite half as illuminated in the first quarter moon.

 🌘 Waning Crescent: In the Northern Hemisphere, we see the waning crescent phase as a thin crescent of light on the left.

 The Moon displays these eight phases one after the other as it moves through its cycle each month.
-It takes 27 days for the Moon to orbit Earth.
+It takes about 27.3 days for the Moon to orbit Earth.
 However, because of how sunlight hits the Moon, it takes about 29.5 days to go from one new moon to the next new moon.